MediaComem/comem-archidep/ex/fibscale-deployment.md

 You should now be able to access Locust at http://locust.fibscale.jde.archidep.ch.

-### :exclamation: Start load-testing the application with a small number of users
+### :exclamation: Start load testing the application with a small number of users

 The **Host** field tells Locust what the base URL for the load testing scenario is.
 Enter the address of FibScale: `http://fibscale.jde.archidep.ch`.
 Set